stacycsolomon/Travel-Packing-List-Client/README.md

 ### Images

-Attached I have created the wireframe for the application.
-So far, the application is in its initial state, ie, version 1.
+Below I have created the wireframe for this application.
+So far, the application is in its initial state, i.e, version 1.
 Travelers can add a new destination, include travel dates and the length of their stay.
 Version 2 will include a travel packing list broken down by item, quantity and description.
 The final version of the application will allow users to leave a trip review or comments about their trip.

 ![Wireframe](https://media.git.generalassemb.ly/user/41949/files/80a0a280-ba4a-11ec-8148-33a7f2328f12)